JoonaNeittamo/HousePricePredictionApp/README.md

 3. RandomForestRegressor for training a model to predict with

 Trained models will take over 15 minutes of time to train but reach 95% accuracy (and the dataset is not small so theres no catch).
-More info in the README of the app.

 ## Table of Contents